wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams_1-0.md

 | ExtrapolationMode | SdsExtrapolationMode             | Optional    | No         | Extrapolation setting of the stream.
 Default is null. |
 | PropertyOverrides | IList\<SdsStreamPropertyOverride\> | Optional    | No   | Used to define unit of measure and interpolation mode overrides for a stream. |

-**Rules for the stream identifier (SdsStream.Id)**
+## Rules for the stream identifier (SdsStream.Id)

+The stream identifier, SdsStream.Id, has the following requirements:

-1. Is not case sensitive.
+ - Is not case sensitive.
-2. Can contain spaces.
+ - Can contain spaces.
-3. Cannot contain forward slash ("/").
+ - Cannot contain forward slash ("/").
-4. Can contain a maximum of 100 characters.
+ - Contains a maximum of 100 characters.

 ## Indexes

-* The Key or Primary Index is defined at the SdsType.
-Secondary Indexes are defined at the SdsStream.

-* Secondary indexes are applied to a single property; there are no compound secondary indexes.
+The key or primary index is defined at the SdsType.
+Secondary indexes are defined at the SdsStream.
+Secondary indexes are applied to a single property; there are no compound secondary indexes.
 Only SdsTypeCodes that can be ordered are supported for use in a secondary index.

-* For more information about indexes, see [Indexes](xref:sdsIndexes1-0).
+For more information about indexes, see [Indexes](xref:sdsIndexes1-0).

 ## Interpolation and extrapolation